The Social Security Death Index is available on so many genealogy sites—are they all alike?

 You might think so—but on looking closer, they aren’t all the same.
 In fact, there are many differences in the Social Security information they provide, as this article will show.

-Here’s an important question to ask when comparing various genealogy websites: how many SSDI records are on each site?
+Here’s an important question to ask when comparing various genealogy websites: how many Social Security Death Index (SSDI) records are on each site?

 GenealogyBank and Ancestry update their SSDI records every week and have 91.4 million records.